Wingmore/wingmore.github.io/_posts/2020-09-19-EM-Auxillary.md

     llh(t) = sum(T)/n; % loglikelihood
 }
 ```
-Not that the above also uses the log-sum-exp trick.
+Note that the above also uses the log-sum-exp trick.
 We can simply sum over all the $\gamma_k$ instead.